zoociety/nifty-contracts/contracts/onchainvision/README.md

 # OnChainVision - Transforming Blockchain Tokens into Engaging Experiences

 **OnChainVision** is a comprehensive suite of libraries, tools, and frameworks that empower developers/creators to design and develop next-generation on-chain assets, that is *visually appealing, dynamic, and interactive*!
 The project provides a rich set of features and functionalities for generating interactive tokens, incorporating dynamic metadata, and creating visually engaging on-chain visuals.
-It offers a user-friendly interface and extensive documentation to simplify the development process and enable seamless integration with existing blockchain platforms and token standards.
+Its offers a user-friendly interface and extensive documentation to simplify the development process and enable seamless integration with existing blockchain platforms and token standards.

 ## Our Goals